Top 10 Surprising Uses Of (Food Grade) Activated Charcoal To Improve Your Life!

 Aging is a natural part of life, but due to the toxic load we are exposed to through food, our homes and workplaces, and our environment, to prevent pre-mature aging we must get rid of them.

-For this activated charcoal use, take two capsules per day after exposure to nonorganic foods, heavy meals or after contact to other toxins.
+For this activated charcoal use, take two capsules per day after exposure to nonorganic foods, heavy metals or after contact to other toxins.
 This supports better cognitive function, a reduction in brain fog, healthier kidney and liver function, and a healthier digestive tract.

-10. Reduces High Cholesterol
+10. Activated Charcoal Reduces High Cholesterol

 Studies around the world show that activated charcoal reduces bad cholesterol and increases good cholesterol as much as some prescription medications.
 In one study, total cholesterol decreased by 25 percent, LDL cholesterol decreased by 41 percent, while HDL increased by 8 percent — in just four weeks.(9)